Blast hints at Putin's dangerous nuclear program designed to beat U.S. defenses

 Russia's defense ministry initially said two people had been killed, before Rosatom announced the death of five of its scientists.
 It was not clear what the final death toll was.

-It would fly at a lower and on a less predictable trajectory than an intercontinental ballistic missile, making it theoretically capable of evading the U.S. missile defense.
+It would fly at a lower and on a less predictable trajectory than an intercontinental ballistic missile, making it theoretically capable of evading U.S. missile defenses.

 "You can see how the missile bypasses interceptors," Putin said last year alongside a computer-generated video of the rocket.
-"As the range is unlimited, the missile can manoeuvre for as long as necessary."
+"As the range is unlimited, the missile can maneuver for as long as necessary."

 Trump claimed on Twitter that the U.S. has "similar, though more advanced, technology."